Ryan-Maurer/Visualizing-Country-Music/README.md

 ![image](./images/Spotify_banner.jpg)
 # Visualizing Country Music Using Python, Power BI, and the Spotify API
-This project aims to  identify changes withhin the country music genre through the utillizaiton of Spotify's API.
+This project aims to  identify changes withhin the country music genre across decades through the utillizaiton of Spotify's API.

 Tools and Processes: